tarantool/cartridge/rst/cartridge_dev.rst

    commits the changes.
 Every instance:

    #.
 Creates the active configuration's hard-link.
    #.
-Atomically replaces the active one with the prepared.
-The atomic
+Atomically replaces the active configuration file with the prepared one.
-      replacement is indivisible -- it can either succeed or fail entirely, never partially.
+      The atomic replacement is indivisible -- it can either succeed or fail entirely, never partially.
    #.
 Calls the ``apply_config()`` function of every registered role.

 If any of these steps fail, an error pops up in the web interface next to the